 This article explains how to use Global IP Ranges across multiple policies.

-The Global IP Range entity is a global object in the Cato Management Application that you define and then use in rules across multiple policies.
-For example, you can use the same range for servers in WAN Firewall, Internet Firewall, and other policies.
-If at some point the range changes, you only need to update the object once, and all the policies are automatically updated.
+The Global IP Range entity is a global object in the Cato Management Application (CMA) that you define and then use in rules across multiple policies.
+For example, you can use the same range for servers in WAN Firewall, Network Rules, and other policies.
+If at some point you update a setting in the IP range object, these changes are automatically applied to all the relevant policies.
+No manual changes are required.

-Note: The Cato Management Application also supports Floating Ranges, which are only apply to traffic routed via BGP, and when the advertised route is an exact match to the Floating Range.
+- The CMA also supports Floating Ranges, which are only applied to traffic routed via BGP, and when the advertised route is an exact match to the Floating Range.
+IP range objects support all traffic, including BGP.

 Then you can use the IP Range as a global object in one or more of these policies: